 You will find that there are multiple types of hardwire cables to choose from.
 The standard type is a basic power cable.
 There are other cables that allow for additional features like alert LED and a button that mutes the device.
 You can even get hardwire cables that will allow you to use Bluetooth to connect with your smartphone.

 In this article we will only be dealing with the basic power cable, but you should spend some time reviewing your options.
 If you want a fancier setup, you will want to know what choices you have before making a final decision.
+If you’re still not sure it’s good investment to get a radar detector, check here.

 In order to connect the radar detector to your fuse box, you will need to purchase what is known as an add-a-circuit kit.
 You can locate the fuse box in your vehicle by referring to the owner’s manual, as the location differs depending on the vehicle.